kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

-# Deploy Custom Python Model Server with InferenceService
+# Deploy Custom Python Serving Runtime with InferenceService
-When out of the box model server does not fit your need, you can build your own model server using KServe ModelServer API and use the following source to serving workflow to deploy your custom models to KServe.
+When the out-of-the-box `Serving Runtime` does not fit your need, you can choose to build your own model server using `KServe ModelServer API` to deploy as `Custom Serving Runtime` on KServe.

 ## Setup
 1. Install [pack CLI](https://buildpacks.io/docs/tools/pack/) to build your custom model server image.

-## Create your custom Model Server by extending Model class
+## Create Custom REST Model Serving Runtime
 `KServe.Model` base class mainly defines three handlers `preprocess`, `predict` and `postprocess`, these handlers are executed in sequence, the output of the `preprocess` is passed to `predict` as the input, the `predictor` handler should execute the inference for your model, the `postprocess` handler then turns the raw prediction result into user-friendly inference response.
 There